-Avoid phishing and wire fraud scams over the long weekend
+Avoid phishing and wire fraud scams over the holidays

 Phishing involves the use of an email, text message or phone call that appears to come from a trusted source or institution, vendor or company, but is actually from a third-party impostor.
 Phishing messages are intended to trick you into giving fraudsters your information by asking you to update or confirm personal or online account information.
 Personal information and identity theft and/or payment scams are the motives behind most phishing scams.
 Fraudsters cast a wide net and make thousands of phishing attempts – they only need one or two dupes to make it pay off.

 Phishing is also becoming more sophisticated.
 Fraudsters can conduct research about you through the internet and other means to obtain information unique to you, including your practice area, your clients, and your personal life.
 A “spear” phishing attempt is a phishing message that is personally addressed to you, will appear to be from someone you already know (such as a senior partner at the same firm), and may include other detailed personalized information.

 For real estate lawyers in particular, once fraudsters have access to your email or other systems, they may attempt fraud involving the wiring of funds from your trust account.
 We have seen cases where the fraudster has hacked into a lawyer or law firm email system, the client’s email, or the email system of others related to the transaction.
 In these situations, fraudsters monitor the emails and send wire transfer instructions from legitimate email addresses to send out wire payment instructions.
 For more information see Wire Fraud Scams on the Rise: 5 Tips to Reduce Your Risk